By Texas Homesteader ~

-Then I just allow it to sit.
-Most times I’ll go ahead and allow it stay on the wood surfaces overnight.
+Then I just allow it to stay on the wood surfaces overnight.

 Everything is now nicely coated and protected.
 Plus, the addition of beeswax helps make the wood a little more waterproof too.

-And with such natural ingredients I don’t worry about what chemicals may be making their way into our food by way of this cutting board wood conditioner.
+And with such natural ingredients I don’t worry about what chemicals may be making their way into our food through this cutting board wood conditioner.

 Wood Cutting Board Conditioner